 Sometimes the value of an organized and company backed mentorship program is questioned by traditionalists who are of the opinion that people should and can build their own networks in the workplace.

-Some people are even of the opinion that naturally formed support groups form stronger bonds, however, the likelihood of group of younger woman entering the workforce at graduate level entry positions having regular and trusted access to someone in a very senior position is low and this is where the formality of an organization-wide and organizationally backed mentoring program comes into its own.
+Some people are even of the opinion that naturally formed support groups form stronger bonds.
+The likelihood of a group of younger women entering the workforce in entry-level positions having regular and trusted access to someone in a very senior position is low.
+This is where the formality of an organization-wide and organizationally backed mentoring program comes into its own.

 The main reason cited by women in senior roles as to why they were not acting as a mentor to other women was that they are not asked to do so.
-The exact reason why senior figures are not asked to play the role of a mentor is not known, further research is needed here but it is likely down to the awkwardness of approaching and asking someone to mentor them or possibly a fear of rejection.
-Generally speaking, women need to be encouraged to seek mentorship.
+The exact reason why senior players are not asked to play the role of a mentor is not known, further research is needed here but it is likely due to the perceived awkwardness of approaching and asking someone to mentor them or possibly a fear of rejection.
+Women need to be encouraged to seek mentorship.

-Regardless of if an organization decides to try to promote diversity at entry level with a recruitment initiative or focuses on encouraging diversity at higher levels with employee retention or promotion initiatives an influx in women or increase in the number of engaged women already in the organisation looking for a female mentor can lead to a sudden increase in the demands on the time of the few existing female employees higher up in the organization.
+An organization may decide to try to promote diversity at entry level with a recruitment initiative or may focus on diversity at a higher level through retention or promotion initiatives.
+An influx of women, or an increase in the number of female employees who are looking for female mentor can lead to a sudden increase in the demands for time from the few existing female employees who are higher up in the organization.

 STEM industries (science, technology, engineering and mathematics) currently have very few women with the credentials to step into mentoring roles.
 These companies are particularly vulnerable to overexposure and demand for the top women in the organization to participate in mentoring roles.
 It is important to ensure that a lack of female mentors does not result in a restrictive or elitist mentoring program, as we must not lose sight of the reason for the program’s existence, to promote diversity and equality.